mkKreations/AvocadoToast_Sketch/README.md

 ## Screenshots

-A few screenshots of some of the assets produced
+A few screenshots of some of the assets produced in the projects:

 ### Assets